 The third problem ties in with the first two problems, sometimes when a lot of action is happening on the screen you’ll see enemies and other objects flicker on and off on the screen.
 Just like the other problems this is because the game stressed the older hardware and since the Wii’s Virtual Console is faithful to how the games played back in the day these faults carried over.

-The sounds are exactly what you expect from a NES game, nothing flashy but fit the game’s era perfectly.
+The sounds are exactly what you expect from a NES game, nothing flashy but fitting the game’s era perfectly.
 Most of the sounds surround Kirby himself and do a fine job of giving him even more of his personality.

-The music in the game fits each stage very well, they’re all catchy tunes that you wont mind having in the background while you play each level.
-There’s a reason these tunes have been tweaked and recycled through the history of the franchise
+The music in the game fits each stage very well, they’re all catchy tunes that you won’t mind having in the background while you play each level.
+There’s a reason these tunes have been tweaked and recycled through the history of the franchise.

 This is a very easy game to pick up and play, while Kirby’s abilities are new to this genre the platform elements are not.
 Add in the fact that Kirby is able to suck in air and float over objects and enemies.
 That means many obstacles most platformers have are negated because of it.
-While you can fly over large chunks of the map the game throws more flying enemies at you then it would in the standard platfomer to force you to use Kirby’s little legs to get you some places.
+While you can fly over large chunks of the map the game throws more flying enemies at you than it would in the standard platfomer to force you to use Kirby’s little legs to get you some places.

 There are a few mini games that will help you gain points and extra lives as you go along in the game.
-Games like egg eating, quick draw at high noon, and a take on a grabber machine for prizes help add a slightly different dimension to the game.
+Games like egg eating, quick draw at high noon and a take on a grabber machine for prizes help add a slightly different dimension to the game.